ericboles/mautic-googleauthenticator/README.md

 ### Prerequisites

-* Mautic 5.0+
+* Mautic 6.0+ or Mautic 7.0+
-* Project was tested on Mautic 5.0.2
+* Project was originally built for Mautic 5.0.2
+* This fork includes compatibility fixes for Mautic 6/7 (Symfony 6)

 ### Installing